Garrison LEARNS Corridor

 Component #1 - Safety Improvements

-- Improving the Avon/Catawba Creeks Greenway Underpass
+• Improve the Avon/Catawba Creeks Greenway underpass

-Component #2 - Active Transportation (Bike/Ped) Improvements
+Component #2 - Active Transportation (Bike/Pedestrian) Improvements

 Component #3 – Environmental and Quality of Life Improvements